Shanmukh321/Oscillometric_Blood_Pressure_ESP32/README.md

 Please refer the datasets and understand how the data is being stored once the processing starts.

-Then play with that datasets into your liking.
+Then play with that datasets to your liking.

 The processing of the data is pretty simple. load -> bandpass filter -> low pass filter -> peaks -> envelope -> find the MAP -> ratios multiplied -> SBP and DBP.